Leo3418/leo3418.github.io/collections/_gta-online-guides/en/general-tips-for-beginners.md

 must-lose duel with them.

 In GTA Online, it is important to learn how to steer clear of other players' disruptions and attacks.
-Please consult the article about protecting yourself from unwanted attacks from other players in this collection.
+Please consult [this article](null) for how to protect yourself from unwanted attacks from other players.

 ## Keep a Minimal Collection of Weapons